pelias/documentation/leaflet-geocoder.md

     <div id="map"></div>
     ```

-3. Immediately after the `<div>`, add the following JavaScript within a `<script>` tag to initialize Leaflet. `L.xxxxx` is a convention used with the Leaflet API.
+3. Immediately after the `<div>`, add this JavaScript code within a `<script>` tag to initialize Leaflet. `L.xxxxx` is a convention used with the Leaflet API.
 The `setView([37.804146, -122.275045], 16)` sets the center of the map, in decimal degrees, and the zoom level.
 The map is centered at the Maptime Oakland meeting location, with a zoom level that allows you to see the streets and features of the city.
 Zoom levels are similar to map scales or resolutions, where a smaller value shows a larger area in less detail, and a larger zoom level value depicts smaller area in great detail.

     ```html
     <script>
       var map = L.map('map').setView([37.804146, -122.275045], 16);
     </script>
     ```
-4. Within the same script tag as `var map = `, add a line to set the data source for the map.
+4. Within the same `<script>` tag as `var map = `, add a line to set the data source for the map.
 This line adds the default OpenStreetMap tiles and an attribution.

     ```html
     L.tileLayer('http://{s}.tile.osm.org/{z}/{x}/{y}.png', {